spth/llvm-cbe/README.md

 llvm-cbe
 ========

-resurrected LLVM "C Backend", with improvements
+The resurrected LLVM "C Backend", with improvements.

 GOAL OF THIS FORK
 =================